cybersamx/go-recipes/README.md

 * [String](string) - strings and characters in Go.
   * [Count Iterate](string/count-iterate) - simple recipe that explores how we count and iterate over a string by rune and byte.
   * [Unicode](string/unicode) - basic unicode representation and usage.
-* [Web](web) - recipes for using the web.
-  * [JWT](web/jwt) - a recipe that shows the handling of simple web form submission and a simple JWT-based authentication using the `dgrijalva/jwt-go` package.
-  * [HTML template](web/html-template) - a recipe that shows server-side web content rendering using the `html/template` package.
-  * [Static web server](web/static) - a recipe that implements a simple web server serving static content.
 * [Web Scaper](web-scraper) - a recipe that extracts the price of a stock from MarketWatch.com using the `gocolly/colly` package.
 * [Webhook](webhook) - a simple webhook implementation.